bioinfo-pf-curie/vegan/README.md

 #### Credits

-This pipeline has been written by the Institut Curie bioinformatics platform.
+This pipeline has been written by the Institut Curie bioinformatics platform (F. Allain, T. Gutman, P. La Rosa, P. Hupé, N. Servant).

 #### Contacts